-The camp is perfectly positioned to spend at least a day in the Kruger National Park spotting the Big 5, or driving along the Panorama Route experiencing the breathtaking scenery.
+The camp is perfectly positioned to spend at least a day in the Kruger National Park spotting the Big 5, or driving along the Panorama Route and experiencing the breathtaking scenery.
 God’s Window, 3 Rondavels, Bourke’s Luck potholes, and the Blyde River Canyon are all spectacular sights worth a visit.
 Your hosts, owners Ryan and Michelle McKain will gladly arrange tours for both routes.

 Panorama route from Africamps Mackers 2 days